Vasaka (Malabar Nut): Benefits, Uses, and Where to Buy Authentic Adhatoda Supplements

 Vasaka (Justicia adhatoda), also known as Malabar Nut, is a scientifically recognized herb with significant medicinal value in Ayurveda and traditional medicine.
 It is widely used for respiratory health, asthma relief, and bronchitis treatment.
 Rich in bioactive compounds like vasicine, oxyvascicine, and vasicinone, Vasaka helps expel thick mucus, ease coughing, and provide relief from chronic respiratory conditions.
 Modern research supports its anti-inflammatory, antimicrobial, and expectorant properties, making it a trusted natural remedy for lung health.
 The leaves, flowers, and bark of Vasaka are commonly used in decoctions, extracts, and Ayurvedic formulations like Gulkand, which is beneficial for tuberculosis support.

-📩 Order Now on WhatsApp
+📩 Order Now on Amazon

 Beyond its primary role in respiratory health, Vasaka has been traditionally used in Ayurvedic medicine to treat a wide range of ailments, including bronchitis, leprosy, blood disorders, heart conditions, excessive thirst, fever, vomiting, memory loss, leucoderma, jaundice, tumors, oral health issues, eye infections, and gonorrhea.
 It is known for its antispasmodic, expectorant, and blood-purifying properties, further establishing its importance as a versatile herbal remedy.